Prerequisites¶

 Creating Servers’ Links¶

-In the Topology view, right-click on one of the leaf switch that will be part of the link (e.g., Leaf-1).
+In the Topology view, right-click on one of the leaf switches that will be part of the link (e.g., Leaf-1).

 Select Create Link from the context menu.